Image of a team plotting a strategy

 What is a Brand Anyway?

 If you hear the word ‘brand’, you see yourself imagining the logos, the mottos, and the mojos in how businesses present themselves.
-A brand can manifest through visual presentation, or in your communication.
-While it is expected that we associate the brand with the products or services themselves, a brand can also be introduced on some things like:
+A brand can manifest through visual presentation or in your communication.
+While it is expected that we associate the brand with the products or services themselves, a brand can also be introduced in some things, like:

 1. Employer Brand - branding yourself as a business owner.